 A. If you ever require services in assisted living or in our health care center, you always will have preference over non-resident applicants to available openings.
 This is an important aspect of life at Asbury.
 Residents and their family members have peace of mind knowing that should it be needed, health care services are always available.

-A. Asbury Solomons is a Type C, fee-for-service continuing care retirement community.
+A. Asbury Solomons is a Type C, fee-for-service CCRC.
 Because a Type C residency agreement does not offset the future cost of health-care services, the Internal Revenue Service does not recognize any part of the Entrance Fee or residential living monthly fees toward a medical deduction.
 However, it is possible that fees paid for home care, assisted living or skilled care services may be eligible for a medical deduction.
 Please see a tax analyst to learn whether your financial circumstances would allow you to deduct these expenses from your income.

 A. Asbury Solomonsis owned and operated by Asbury Solomons, Inc., a 501(c)(3) not-for-profit corporation and the legal entity responsible for providing services to the residents of Asbury Solomons.
 The board of Asbury Atlantic, Inc., serves as the board of Asbury Solomons, Inc. Asbury Atlantic owns and operates Asbury Methodist Village, in Gaithersburg, MD; Bethany Village in Mechanicsburg, PA; and Springhill in Erie, PA.
 Asbury Atlantic is owned and operated solely by Asbury Communities, a separate 501(c)(3) not-for-profit corporation, which also operates the not-for-profit Asbury Foundation Inc., and other entities.